Free Agents

 Free Agents is a romantic black comedy starring Stephen Mangan, Sharon Horgan and Anthony Head.
 Originally a pilot for Channel 4 in November 2007, the series began on 13 February 2009.
-It spawned a short lived US remake, which was cancelled after just 4 episodes aired, although 4 more were later released on Hulu.
+It spawned a short lived American remake, which was cancelled after just 4 episodes aired, although 4 more were later released on Hulu.

 Plot

 Alex Taylor (Mangan) works for CMA, a successful talent agency.
 Whilst he is grateful for his job, he is currently going through a messy divorce, causing him to become depressed.
 His boss however, Stephen Cauldwell (Head), is sex-obsessed, cocksure and roguish.
 Alex later meets Helen Ryan (Horgan), a co-worker who is more successful and herself recovering from a messy relationship, after her boyfriend died months before her wedding.

 Production

 The series is produced by Big Talk Productions and Bwark Productions and is written by Chris Niel.
 It was formed as part of Channel 4's 2007 Comedy Showcase along with Plus One and The Kevin Bishop Show, both of which were given their own series.
 The show was originally entitled Bitter and Twisted.
 The series started on 13 February and ended on 20 March.
 Shortly before the final episode aired, Mangan told a reporter that he and the rest of the cast were hoping to make a second series.